How are today’s long-term care organizations successfully optimizing talent while addressing day to day operating requirements?

-It starts with an engaged and optimized workforce
+It starts with engaging and optimizing the workforce

-Oriol Health Care has a highly engaged and dedicated team of care providers focused on quality patient care.
+Oriol Health Care is proud of its highly engaged and dedicated team of care providers, who are committed to quality resident care.
 While that’s a big advantage in a field where employee turnover can be a challenge, it doesn’t eliminate the need for systems designed to optimize the workforce in alignment with the corporate mission.

 Workforce management and regulatory reporting

 Like many long-term care organizations, Oriol was faced with the need to submit new regulatory reports including Payroll-Based Journal Reporting (PBJ) for CMS.
-One of the key PBJ challenges they faced -- how to use existing HR, Payroll and Time Tracking systems to submit a successful payroll based journal report to CMS.
-A task they realized was not going to be feasible.
+One of the key Payroll-Based Journal challenges they faced -- how to use existing HR, payroll and attendance systems to submit a successful Payroll-Based Journal journal report to CMS.
+A task they realized would not be feasible with their current infrastructure.

 Moving forward with new technology

-Oriol recognized that their existing time tracking, HR, payroll and scheduling solutions were no longer meeting their business needs – lacking in usability, limited scheduling features and without PBJ reporting capabilities.
-Legacy systems were unable to provide the desired reporting and analytics from a single repository of real-time data.
+Oriol recognized that their existing time tracking, HR, payroll and scheduling solutions were no longer meeting their business needs.
+They lacked the usability, scheduling features, and sufficient Payroll-Based Journal reporting capabilities.
+The legacy systems were not fully integrated and could not provide the desired reporting and analytics from a single repository of real-time data.

-Oriol’s key criteria for selecting new HR, Payroll, Scheduling and Time Tracking Solution included:
+Oriol's key evaluation criteria for HR, scheduling and attendance solution

 - A solution that was custom-built for the long-term care industry